Cchen-77/bounded-gpis/Readme.md

 ## About ##
 Code for our [2026 SIGGRAPH paper](https://cchen-77.github.io/projects/bounded-gpis/): Bounding Stratified Bernoulli Impulses for Ray Marching Gaussian Process Implicit Surfaces.
 It is based on the GPIS implementation from [Seyb et al. 2024](https://github.com/daseyb/gpis-light-transport).

-To enable our method, turn on the **fast** option in `PracticalGPISMedium`.
+To enable our method, turn on the **fast** option in `PracticalGaussianProcessMedium`.
 A working example is available at `./data/example-scenes/gpis-dragon`.

 ```bibtex
 @article{chen2026bounding,